Licence to Assign a Lease

 This licence to assign incorporates various options, so it is appropriate:

-1. where the lease was made on 1 January 1996 or since;
+1. where the date of the lease on or after 1 January 1996;

 2. whether or not there was someone guaranteeing the tenant’s obligations under the original lease;